-Cooked leafy greens were first served 3,500 years ago: Study
+Cooked Leafy Greens Were First Served 3,500 Years Ago: Study

-New Delhi, Jan 29 (IANS) Cooked leafy vegetables make a substantial proportion of our food today but if we look at their origin, leafy greens were first dished up some 3,500 years ago in west Africa, archaeologists and archaeo-botanists have unearthed.
+New Delhi: Cooked leafy vegetables make a substantial proportion of our food today but if we look at their origin, leafy greens were first dished up some 3,500 years ago in west Africa, archaeologists and archaeo-botanists have unearthed.

 The teams from Germany's Goethe University and University of Bristol in the UK examined more than 450 pre-historic pots and 66 of them contained traces of lipids, that is, substances insoluble in water.